z0on/AFS-analysis-with-moments/README.md

 > NOTE: R scripts were tested with R versions 3.5.1 and 3.6.3.
 Not sure about R version 4.

 ## Overview of the method ##
 - The first step is **model selection**, where we run all possible models on 10 bootstrapped SFS.
-We  run each model on each bootstrap three times (three random restarts), to make sure the model converges to its best likelihood at least once.
+We  run each model on each bootstrap six times (six random restarts), to make sure the model converges to its best likelihood at least once.
 All these commands are written by the `R` script `modSel_write.R`.
-Then we use the `R` script `modSel_summary.R` to select the best-fitted instance (out of 3) for each model for each bootstrap, and compare the AIC scores for all models.
+Then we use the `R` script `modSel_summary.R` to select the best-fitted instance (out of 6) for each model for each bootstrap, and compare the AIC scores for all models.
 The best model is the one with the *lowest median AIC score among bootstrap replicates*.
 - The second step is running the winning model on 100 bootstrapped SFS, to **evaluate parameter uncertainties**.
 The commands for this stage are actually written by the `modSel_summary.R` script.
 Once again, we are doing 6 random restarts for each bootstrap replicate.
 The parameter meanings and uncertainties are deciphered by the third `R` script that we have, `bestBoot_summary.R`.
 All three `R` scripts are designed for command-line usage.

 ## Overview of models ##